Optional for agent sessions; also follow any CLI missing/stale skill warning:

 | Runnable immediately after push | Keeps iteration fast in the same workspace. |

-| Verified run output | Confirms end-to-end behavior quickly. |
+| Verified run output | Confirms end-to-end behavior quickly.
+For human-facing flows, the Output page should be a readable artifact, usually a Markdown report. |

-| Need | Guide |
+| Need | Page |

 |---|---|

-| Full lifecycle details | CLI Workflow |
+| Full command catalog | CLI Commands |

 | Setup reusable connections first | Connections First |